 If you add any of the available optional parameters to the configuration file and restart the VoiceXML Interpreter Server, those optional parameters will be accessible and can be changed from the VoiceXML Interpreter Server Web Configuration Interface.
+For more information, see "Optional parameters" in VoiceXML Interpreter Server Configuration.

-Note: These are the same parameters that exist in the $\underline{Configuration\ file}$ .
+Note: These are the same parameters that exist in the configuration file.
+For more information, see "Configuration file" in VoiceXML Interpreter Server Configuration.